-9 DIY RAISED BED GARDEN DESIGNS
+10 EASY DIY RAISED BED GARDEN IDEAS

-1. The Tiered Raised Bed Garden
+1. The DIY Tiered Raised Bed Garden

 While we won’t be doing the “u” shaped beds, we are going to test the cinder block raised bed this year.
 It gives us a little more movement if we need to rearrange the garden next year and spots for small crop areas that may creep (mint, anyone?!) or just fun things.

-3. Raised Bed Garden with Trellis
+3. Easy and Cheap Raised Bed Garden with Trellis

-4. Cattle Panel Raised Bed Garden Cylinder
+4. Cattle Panel For An Easy and Cheap Raised Bed Garden Cylinder

-If building a huge wooden bed is not something you want to try, there are other versions that can help you create a bed you can work in, no matter what the soil or surrounds are.
+If building a huge wooden bed is not something you want to try, other versions can help you create a bed you can work in, no matter what the soil or surroundings are.
 This garden bed is made from a galvanized steel mesh (think cattle panel) lined in a textile that doesn’t contain water.

-5. The Plastic Drum Raised Bed Planter
+5. Plastic Drum as a Cheap Raised Bed Planter

-Just what is a hugelkultur garden?
+But what exactly is a hugelkultur garden?

 As the year’s pass, the deep soil of your raised garden bed becomes incredibly rich and loaded with soil life.
-As the wood shrinks, it makes more tiny air pockets – so your hugelkultur becomes sort of self tilling. (source: richsoil.com)
+As the wood shrinks, it makes more tiny air pockets – so your hugelkultur becomes sort of self-tilling.

-We use several of this smaller steel tank for some of our herb gardens right by the backdoor.
-They keep out more of the critters that would eat our plants year to year, and allow the soil to get warmer during winter months.
+We use several of these smaller steel tanks for some of our herb gardens right by the back door.
+They keep out more of the critters that would eat our plants year to year and allow the soil to get warmer during the winter months.
 And they look good, too!

 9. Straw Bale Gardening

-10. DIY Elevated Raised Bed Garden / Planter
+10. DIY Elevated Raised Herb-Garden Planter